 Emily owns and manages Dillsburg Yoga.
 After practicing and studying yoga for many years, she traveled to Vancouver Island, British Columbia to complete her yoga teacher training.
 She lived and camped on a small herb and vegetable farm, while immersing herself in the study of yoga and natural living.
-She honors the practice of yoga and its ability to change lives for the better.
+She honors the practice of yoga and its ability to influence our lives for the better.
 With true intention, positive change is possible.
-Emily sees yoga as a means to nourish body, mind and spirit.
+Emily sees yoga as a deeply nourishing and connective practice.

 Emily also has an academic background in science and philosophy; in particular with human physiology and integrative approaches to health.
 She is a certified biology & environmental educator with teaching experience in local public schools and at a Montessori school.
 Emily has had a variety of experiences in her life, from living & exploring the magic of the island of Oahu, Hawai'i, working at the Smithsonian's Museum of Natural History botany department, supporting and experiencing work on a small, sustainable vegetable farm and more, but she feels most at home studying, practicing and sharing yoga & herbalism!

 She is currently studying vitalist herbalism through the North American Institute of Medical Herbalism.
 Emily's intentions are to integrate both the philosophies of yoga & herbalism in her teaching and to work toward fostering an environment where people can make connections and develop stronger relationships with themselves, with others and with the Earth, our home.